-- 1. Trampolines, skateboard ramps, jungle gyms, and other types of recreational/play equipment are not allowed. - 2.
-Portable basketball hoops may be placed on a homeowner's property, but as a courtesy to others, it is requested that basketball hoops not be left permanently in the yard.
-Please remove them when not in use and store where they are not within view of the street or surrounding neighbors. - 3.
-Temporary, sidewall or inflatable types of pools are not allowed. - 4.
-Enclosures including, but not limited to, tents, canopies, temporary shelters, etc. are not allowed. - 5.
+- 2. Trampolines, skateboard ramps, jungle gyms, and other types of recreational/play equipment are not allowed. - 3.
+Portable basketball hoops may be placed on a homeowner's property temporarily, but they shall not remain in view beyond 48 hours and must be stored in an enclosed space.
+Basketball hoops shall not be used after 9pm. - 4.
+Temporary, sidewall or inflatable types of pools are not allowed. - 5.
+Enclosures including, but not limited to, tents, canopies, temporary shelters, etc. are not allowed. - 6.
 Firepits and outdoor fireplaces must be complementary to the natural island environment and an integral part of the overall design.
 Only liquified petroleum gas (LP) may be used as fuel.